ansys/pyacp/doc/source/user_guide/concepts/material_property_sets.rst

     While a material is unstored (see :ref:`stored_vs_unstored`), the property set does not automatically change from orthotropic to isotropic or vice versa.
-When storing the material, then the backend will ensure that its definition is consistent.
+When storing the material, the backend ensures that its definition is consistent.

 Available attributes
 ''''''''''''''''''''